radoondas/safecastbeat/BUILD.md

 ### Clone

-To clone Owmbeat from the git repository, run the following commands:
+To clone Safecastbeat from the git repository, run the following commands:

 ```
 mkdir -p ${GOPATH}/src/github.com/<github-user>/safecastbeat